rhythm-semwal/devise_gem_rspecs_prototype/README.md

 5. Access the Application:

     Open a web browser.

+   http://localhost:3000  -> Visit  to access the running application.

-        Visit http://localhost:3000 to access the running application.
+   http://localhost:3000/events  -> Visit  to access the running application.

 6. Running Tests:
     Run RSpec Tests: